-- 1) Parties seeking a ruling on special exceptions must comply with the conference requirements of Rule 3.3.6 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS and § 5(B) above. - 2) Attach a copy of the pleading being challenged (unless the exception is only to the amount of damages sought). - 3) Proposed orders should list each exception separately with blanks to sustain or overrule each exception.
+- 1) Parties seeking a ruling on special exceptions must comply with the conference requirements of Rule 3.3.6 of the LOCAL RULES OF THE CIVIL TRIAL DIVISION OF THE HARRIS COUNTY DISTRICT COURTS and § 5(B) above. - 2) Attach a copy of the pleading being challenged (unless the exception is only to the amount of damages sought). - 3) Proposed orders should be granulated-meaning, they must list each special exception separately with blanks to sustain or overrule each exception.
 For example:

+SPECIAL EXCEPTION

+SUSTAINED OVERRULED

-SPECIAL EXCEPTION SUSTAINED OVERRULED Special Exception No. 1
+Special Exception No. 1